amanjainn/DynamicProgramming/README.md

         39. Maximum Sum Bitonic Subsequence
         41. Longest Subsequence-1
         49. Minimum Insertions to sort an array  (Must do)
+        78. Number of Longest Increasing Subsequence (Must Do)

 ## 6. Variation of Fibonacci Series